golemfactory/golem-architecture/arch-snapshot/arch.md

   image supports SSH, create a tunnel to the VM.
 See (VM runtime)(#VM-Runtime).
 - WASM – [TODO: Never worked on it].
 See (WASM runtime)(#WASM-Runtime).

- SGX – [TODO: Removal approved by reqc but not merged yet, should we document?]

 #### Specialized ExeUnits
 Some ExeUnits with much narrower applicability have been developed over time.
-- AI Evaluation ExeUnit designed for GamerHash – [ya-runtime-ai](https://github.com/golemfactory/ya-runtime-ai)
+- AI Inference ExeUnit designed for GamerHash – [ya-runtime-ai](https://github.com/golemfactory/ya-runtime-ai)
 - Outbound Gateway which is limited to routing traffic through a provider -- [ya-runtime-outbound](https://github.com/golemfactory/ya-runtime-outbound).